Originally by Bob Ciura, Updated October 11th, 2017 by Nick McCullum

 Its long history of dividend growth is thanks to J&J’s excellent business model.
 J&J has a very strong brand—approximately 70% of the company’s sales come from products that have either the number one or number two positions in their respective categories.

 This brand strength has led to consistent growth for decades.
-According to J&J, it has achieved growth of adjusted earnings for the past 32 years in a row.
+According to J&J, it has achieved positive growth of adjusted earnings for more than 30 consecutive years.

 J&J is organized into three business segments: